 Simulated Moving Bed has distinct benefits over classical single column systems with significantly higher

 This continuous production system is increasingly used on

 If you’d like to investigate what SMB could mean for your production processes don’t hesitate to contact us or have a look at our currently available systems: XPure-C & XPure-S. We also have a wide variety of pilot studies available for those interested.

-The static SMB system XPure-S that represents the by Xendo patented valve system with a zero dead leg concept.
+The static SMB system XPure-S that represents the by XPure patented valve system with a zero dead leg concept.

 The carrousel SMB system XPure-C featuring a turn table that carries the sorption containers going through the distinct process steps of a typical IXchromatography cycle.

 XPure offers SMB technology for product recovery and purification, comprising of

 LAB SYSTEM FOR SEPARATION, PURIFICATION, AND RECOVERY